On this page:

 - a record of involvement/service from a specialist or disability service provider.
 This may include, for example, allied health professionals and the preschool field officers program for kindergarten children with additional needs, disability health and wellbeing programs.
 This can also include students with documented high functional needs transferring from other jurisdictions or Catholic and Independent sectors.

-Where a profile meeting is scheduled prior to the student commencing at their new school, evidence of adjustments provided in another setting will be requested by the facilitator service to support the profile process.
-Provision of such documents must be made in accordance with the department’s Enrolment Policy.
+Documentation showing adjustments provided in another setting may be requested by the facilitator service to support the profile process.
+Provision of such documents must be made in accordance with the department’s Enrolment policy.
 This may include:

 - equivalent of an IEP or other planning documentation from another setting